shahidhussain07/authentication-system/README.md

 4. **Set Up the MySQL Database**

-    Ensure that your MySQL server is running and create a database named `mydb` (or the one you configured in the `.env` file).
+    Ensure that your MySQL server is running and create a database named `db_name` (or the one you configured in the `.env` file).

     You can create the database using the MySQL CLI or a database management tool.